[Board is a] scalable and flexible planning solution that responds effectively to all of our technical and functional requirements.”

 This shift is not aspirational — it is measurable.
 Gartner research shows that 53% of CFOs are revising their scenario planning processes to cope with policy and economic uncertainty, underscoring the demand for real-time foresight.
 Generative AI is rapidly becoming a core capability, not just a curiosity.
 Gartner finds 56% of finance functions plan to increase their AI investments by at least 10% in the next two years.
 BCG reports that early adopters of AI in finance see 20–40% efficiency gains, forecasting accuracy improvements of more than 50%, and decision-making that happens roughly twice as fast.
 These efficiency and accuracy gains free finance teams to focus on value creation, capital deployment, and risk insight—direct levers of shareholder confidence.
 And these outcomes show that the move from legacy to modern finance is both achievable and essential.

 The modern finance function also requires new talent and leadership.
 Boards increasingly expect CFOs to build digitally fluent teams capable of combining financial acumen with business insight.
-The Hackett Group’s Resilience: The Digital World Class Finance Advantage 2023 report finds that top quartile finance organizations operate at 47% lower cost than peers with 50% fewer full-time equivalent (FTE) staff.
+The Hackett Group’s What’s the Digital World Class® Finance Advantage 2023 report finds that top quartile finance organizations operate at 47% lower cost than peers with 50% fewer full-time equivalent (FTE) staff.
 This is proof that transformation is not only about agility but also cost efficiency.

 Equally important, resilient finance functions balance technology with governance.
 Gartner research finds that 73% of finance teams favor a centralized, governed source of truth for data, yet only 3% have fully integrated strategic, operational, and financial planning cycles.
 According to Gartner’s Finance 2030: 8 Forces Shaping the Future of Finance, agentic AI will handle at least 15% of day-to-day finance decisions, while 70% of finance functions will use AI for real-time decision-making by 2030.
 This future is not distant — it is unfolding today.
 Modern finance is characterized by rolling forecasts, predictive analytics, unified planning cycles, and teams that devote more time to analysis and decision support than to data reconciliation.